ItsYeWolfie/javascript-concepts/README.md

 LIFO (Last In First Out) data structure, where the last function that gets pushed into the stack is the first one to be popped out of the stack when the execution is finished.

-It is as if you bought pizzas together with your friends, and you put them on a table in order to keep track of who bought which pizza.
+It is as if you bought pizzas together with your friends, and you put them on a table to keep track of who bought which pizza.
 The last pizza you bought is the first one you eat, and the first pizza you bought is the last one you eat.

 For example in the code above, the call stack will look like this: